smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 });
 ```

-It is recommended to use this method over the `SdlManager.addRpcListener` method for the `OnHMIStatus` RPC, or any RPC that your app cannot afford to miss during the initial connection.
+It is recommended to use this method over the `SdlManager.addRpcListener` method for the `OnHMIStatus` RPC, or any RPC Notifications that your app cannot afford to miss during the initial connection.

 ## Setting Up the SDL Manager
 After creating the `LifecycleConfig`, it can be set into the `AppConfig` and then passed into the `SdlManager`.
 The following snippet will set up the `SdlManager` and start it up.
 A listener is attached to the manager listener to let you know when there is a connection and the managers are ready.